xiix0/scam/README.md

-Q:	How do you catch a unique rabbit?
+Q:	What do you call a blind pre-historic animal?
-A:	Unique up on it!
+A:	Diyathinkhesaurus.

-Q:	How do you catch a tame rabbit?
+Q:	What do you call a blind pre-historic animal with a dog?
-A:	The tame way!
+A:	Diyathinkhesaurus Rex.